RunestoneInteractive/thinkcspy/_sources/Functions/thinkcspyExercises.rst

             # TODO: use def to define a function called areaOfCircle which takes an argument called r

-                # TODO implment your function to return the area of a circle whose radius is r
+                # TODO implement your function to return the area of a circle whose radius is r

             # below are some tests so you can see if your code is correct.
 You should not include this part in Vocareum.